 Serves 4 – 8 as a main course depending on the size of your tortillas and the amount of filling.
 Slice into wedges.
 Serve with the additional sauce draped over each slice.
 Offer with a side of refried beans with melty cheese, or perhaps a side of guacamole or sour cream for topping.

 The Food Lover’s Note: The original recipe called for frying the tortillas in oil prior to using them.
-For a healthier version, I prefer to use plain tortillas without frying them at all.
+For a healthier version, I use plain flour tortillas without frying them at all.

 Variations: Sometimes, I will assemble the enchilada stack on a cutting board and then cut it in half or into wedges before topping with sauce to bake separately in different baking dishes as you see in the photos.
 Use shredded pork or beef instead of chicken.
 Seasoned ground beef, chicken, or turkey can work as well.
 Try my pork carnitas instead of the chicken.
 You could add some refried beans or black beans for one or more of the filling layers, or to make the dish more “vegetarian.”
 Use minced Vidalia onion instead of the scallions.
 Lighten up the recipe by using less cheese or nonfat cheese.
 You can also use plain Greek yogurt instead of the sour cream.
 Make my Red Enchilada Sauce for a lower calorie version to most commercial enchilada sauces.
+Try a green chile enchilada sauce instead of a red one.
 Garnish with chopped ripe tomatoes and sliced black olives.
 Add chopped cilantro if you are a fan.